• Skip to main content

 In patients with moderate hypercholesterolaemia, taking 3.4 g of psyllium at mealtimes 3 times per day reduced total cholesterol levels by 14.8%, LDL by 20.2% and the ratio of LDL/HDL by 14.8%.

-When reviewers evaluated 8 clinical trials and the effect of psyllium husks on cholesterol levels, they concluded that 10.2 g psyllium per day reduced total cholesterol by 4.2%, LDL by 7% and lowered the ratio of LDL/HDL by 6%.
+When reviewers evaluated 8 clinical trials and the effect of psyllium husks on cholesterol levels, they concluded that 10.2 g psyllium per day reduced total cholesterol by an average of 4.2%, LDL by 7% and lowered the ratio of LDL/HDL by 6%.

 Supplementing with Psyllium Husk